InnoPhaseIoT/innophase_doc/docs/Tools/1. Download Tool/DL Tool Landing Page.rst

+.. _DL Tool Landing Page:

 Download Tool is a GUI tool provided with the InnoPhase Talaria TWO SDK.
 The Download Tool is provided as binaries for Windows and Linux Operating Systems.

 |image1|

-Figure 1: Block Diagram

-.. |image1| image:: media/image1.png
+.. |image1| image:: media/image12.png
    :width: 6.26806in
    :height: 2.51746in

+.. rst-class:: center

+Figure 1: Block Diagram

 .. toctree::
    :maxdepth: 2